 Teaching and Clinical Conferences

-We expect our fellows to conduct informal viewbox teaching when they work with residents and medical students; this is usually an extremely pleasant and rewarding experience.
-Though we do not require that our fellows give formal lectures to the residents, the opportunity to do on virtually any topic is an option.
-In fact, our residents have enjoyed past fellows' lectures so much, that they have frequently requested more fellow lectures on their didactic schedule.
+Viewbox teaching occurs daily and fellows often participate in teaching both residents and medical students.
+Though we do not require that our fellows give formal lectures to the residents, the opportunity to do so is an option.
 Fellows may also conduct board review sessions for senior residents.

-After an initial orientation period, the imaging fellows will also attend and conduct any of several regularly scheduled interdepartmental clinical-radiologic case conferences.
+Fellows can also attend any of several regularly scheduled interdepartmental clinical-radiologic case conferences.
 The conferences are held jointly with the divisions of gynecologic oncology, transplant surgery, gastroenterology, urology, surgical oncology, and GI surgery.
 These informative sessions are valuable opportunities for interacting with our referring clinicians.

 Research